-- acting (e.g. interaction, pacing, physicality, proxemics, role, vocal expression\) - devising (e.g. characterisation, contrast, structure, tension\) - directing (e.g. advice to actors, directorial concept, mood, staging\) - design (costume and make-up, lighting, props, scenography, set, sound). - \ These examples are not exhaustive and candidates should also be familiar with other dramatic features as appropriate.
-A selective glossary of dramatic and theatrical terms is provided in Appendix B.
+- acting (e.g. interaction, pacing, physicality, proxemics, role, vocal expression) - devising (e.g. characterisation, contrast, structure, tension) - directing (e.g. advice to actors, directorial concept, mood, staging) - design (costume and make-up, lighting, props, scenography, set, sound). - These examples are not exhaustive and candidates should also be familiar with other dramatic features as appropriate.
+A selective glossary of dramatic and theatrical terms is provided in the Appendix.

-Candidates should consider the following points in relation to the extract from the play and their chossimulus:
+www.papaCambridge.com Candidates should consider the following points in relation to the extract from the play and their choose stimulus:

-- the use of suitable approaches to interpret the extract/stimulus - how meaning can be communicated to an audience - appropriate use of resources to facilitate effective performance - the reasons behind the choices they have made and how successful these choices were in performance.
+- the use of suitable approaches to interpret the extract/stimulus • - how meaning can be communicated to an audience ٠ - appropriate use of resources to facilitate effective performance • - the reasons behind the choices they have made and how successful these choices were in performance.